Clubs and Organizations

 Sponsors - Sarah Smith

-The German Club is open to any THS student who is currently taking German, has taken German, or just has an interest in the language and the culture.
-Club membership (dues are $5.00) allows students the opportunity to get together on an informal basis to practice speaking German, to learn more about the culture and history of the country, to dine in German speaking restaurants and to attend cultural events.
+The German Club is open to any THS student who is currently taking German, has taken German or just has in interest in the language and the culture.
+Club membership allows students the opportunity to get together on an informal basis to practice speaking German, to learn more about the culture and history of the country, to dine in German-speaking restaurants, and to attend cultural events.

 Health Occupations Students of America (HOSA)